American Robin, Turdus migratorius

 Background and Identification

 The American Robin is North America’s largest, most abundant, and widely distributed thrush.
-Their overall length is 25 cm and they have an average body mass of 77 g.
+Their overall length is 25 cm (10 inches) and they have an average body mass of 77 g (2.75 ounces).
 American Robins are sexually dimorphic.
 The males have deep grayish to dark-brown upperparts with a blackish head, white crescents above and below the eye, white tips on outer rectrices, rich rufous underparts with white undertail coverts, and a white throat, streaked with black.
 The bill is conspicuously yellow, their iris is dark brown and their legs and feet are brown.
 The adult female is similar but has a paler gray crown and mantle, a paler breast, and significantly more white on the ventrum.
 The throats of females are less striped, with fewer, thinner stripes than the males.

 Habitat and Geographical Range